Commercial Property SDLT Calculator UK 2026

 · 10 min read

-Non-residential (commercial) SDLT rates are: 0% on the first £150,000, 2% on £150,001–£250,000 and 5% above £250,000.
-These rates are typically lower than residential rates and, critically, the 5% additional property surcharge does NOT apply to commercial purchases.
-Leases attract SDLT on both the premium and the net present value of the rent.
+Non-residential (commercial) SDLT rates are 0% on the first £150,000, 2% on £150,001–£250,000 and 5% on the amount above £250,000 — a maximum rate of just 5%.
+Critically, the 5% additional-property surcharge and the 2% non-resident surcharge do NOT apply to non-residential purchases.
+New commercial leases attract SDLT on both the premium (at the rates above) and the net present value of the rent (1% above £150,000, 2% above £5m).

 Commercial SDLT = (0% × first £150,000) + (2% × £150,001–£250,000) + (5% × amount above £250,000)